jsgroth/CoffeePSX/README.md

-# ps1-emu
+# CoffeePSX

 Work-in-progress attempt at a PlayStation emulator.

-Some games are fully playable, but some do not boot or have major issues, and the emulator is missing essential features like memory card management and proper handling of multi-disc games.
+Some games are fully playable, but some do not boot or have major issues, and the emulator is missing some essential features like input configuration, proper handling of multi-disc games, and memory card management.

 ## Status

 Implemented:
-* The R3000-compatible CPU
+* CPU
   * Currently implemented using a pure interpreter; performance could be a lot better
-* The GTE
+* GTE
-* The GPU, with both software and hardware rasterizers
+* GPU, with both software and hardware rasterizers
-  * Hardware rasterizer uses wgpu with native extensions; should work on Vulkan, DirectX 12, and Metal (has not been tested on MacOS/Metal)
+  * Hardware rasterizer uses [wgpu](https://wgpu.rs/) with native extensions; should work on Vulkan, DirectX 12, and Metal (has not been tested on MacOS/Metal)
-  * Hardware rasterizer supports 24bpp color rendering and higher resolutions up to 16x native
+  * Hardware rasterizer supports higher resolutions up to 16x native as well as 24bpp high color rendering
   * Supports basic PGXP (Parallel/Precision Geometry Transform Pipeline), which reduces model wobble and texture warping in many 3D games
-    * CPU mode is not yet implemented so the PGXP implementation is not compatible with some games (e.g. Spyro series, Metal Gear Solid, Resident Evil 3, Tony Hawk's Pro Skater series)
+    * "CPU mode" is not yet implemented so the PGXP implementation is not compatible with some games (e.g. Spyro series, Metal Gear Solid, Resident Evil 3, Tony Hawk's Pro Skater series)
-* The SPU
+* SPU
 * Most of the CD-ROM controller
+* Support for loading CUE/BIN disc images, CHD disc images, and PS1 EXE files
-* The MDEC
+* MDEC
-* The hardware timers
+* Hardware timers
+* NTSC/60Hz and PAL/50Hz support
 * Digital and DualShock controllers, P1 only (gamepad required for analog controls)
 * Memory card, port 1 only